 Three times Alcott would win four tournaments in a year: 1979, 1980 and 1984.
 Her best year came in 1980, when in addition to those four victories she also finished second five times and was in the Top 10 in 21 out of 28 tournaments played.

-Alcott's first major championship victory came at the 1979 Peter Jackson Classic (later renamed the du Maurier Classic), and she went on to win one U.S. Open and the Kraft Nabisco Championship three times.
+Alcott's first major championship victory came at the 1979 Peter Jackson Classic (later renamed the du Maurier Classic), and she went on to win one U.S. Women's Open and the Kraft Nabisco Championship three times.

 That win was the 29th of her career.
 At the time, the LPGA Hall of Fame required at least 30 career wins for entry, and Alcott chased that 30th win in vain over the next several years.

-Finally, in 1999, the LPGA switched to a points-based criteria under which Alcott finally gained admission.
+But in 1999, the LPGA switched to a points-based criteria under which Alcott finally gained admission.

 From 2001-04, the Office Depot Championship Hosted by Amy Alcott was a part of the LPGA Tour.
 Following the end of her touring days, Alcott started getting into course design and also hosted a satellite radio program.
 She has written an instructional book and taped an instructional video.